Celebrating Over 21 Years of Excellent Service

 Stocks are popular investments held in IRAs.
 This is because the earnings generated add to contributions.
 As stocks grow in their price and dividends, the balance in your IRA grows.
 Historically, despite the market fluctuations, the annual range for stock investments has been between 8% and 12%.

-For example, if you invest $5000 every year in a stock index fund for 30 years with an average return of 10%, your account will grow to over $1 million.
-In stocks, your funds show great potential to grow over time dramatically, and that’s the magic of compounding!
+For example, suppose you invest $5000 every year in a stock index fund for 30 years with an average return of 10%.
+In that case, your account grows to over $1 million.
+In stocks, your funds show great potential to increase dramatically over time, and that’s the magic of compounding!

-Investments such as bonds are more stable and are often included in IRAs because they help diversify the portfolio and also balance out the equities’ volatility with a stable income.
+Bonds are more stable investments, which are often included in IRAs because they help diversify the portfolio.
+These types of investments are also instrumental in balancing out the volatility of equities.

 Read this article to know more about what should be your choice for investment – Real Estate or Stocks?